 New Research The truly breaking news, Oct 23, 2018, is the discovery of oxygen in sundry forms and (for Mars) its essential relationship to brine.
 We'll insert thoughts on photosynthesis, and aerobic processes of life forms as well.
 Additionally, we offer our...read more

-New Organism Following the discovery of the first organism, “Wurm”, in the shallow soil subsurface on Mars, intense interest has evolved to attempt to understand the diversity of organisms living in these extreme environments.
-We concluded that Wurm and Arthropoda,...read more
+New Organism Following the discovery of the first organism, “Wurm”, in the shallow subsurface soil on Mars.
+Therefore an intense interest has evolved to attempt to understand the diversity of organisms living in these extreme environments.
+We concluded that Wurm and...read more

 Abstract On Earth, this type of symbiosis is known as commensalism.
-Our team’s findings demonstrate the complicated analyses, the Clam structure could survive on Mars.
-Clam's on Mars compare favorably with Earth species with similar structures.
-Geology...read more
+Our team’s findings demonstrate the complicated analyses on how the Clam structure could survive on Mars.
+We discovered the Clam structure and Organism on Mars compare favorably with...read more

 About Mars Life HD